Special Weather Statement issued for Cumberland by NWS - NewsBreak

 Special Weather Statement issued for Cumberland by NWS

-Effective: 2021-08-12 12:00:00 EDT Expires: 2021-08-10 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Cumberland Strong thunderstorms will impact portions of northwestern York, central Dauphin and northeastern Cumberland Counties through 600 PM EDT At 517 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near New Buffalo to Rockville to Shiremanstown to near Lake Meade.
-Movement was east at 25 mph.
-HAZARD...Wind gusts up to 50 mph.
+Effective: 2021-08-09 10:00:00 CDT Expires: 2021-08-09 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Cumberland A strong thunderstorm will impact portions of Cumberland County through 830 PM CDT At 752 PM CDT, Doppler radar was tracking a strong thunderstorm near Crossville, moving east at 10 mph.
+HAZARD...Winds in excess of 30 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Harrisburg, Lower Allen, Hershey, Colonial Park, Progress, Mechanicsburg, Middletown, Camp Hill, New Cumberland, Linglestown, Enola, Steelton, Lemoyne, Hummelstown, Paxtonia, Rutherford, Skyline View, Lawnton, Valley Green and Wormleysburg.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Crossville, Fairfield Glade, Crab Orchard, Lake Tansi, Cumberland Mountain State Park and Slate Springs.
+This includes Interstate 40 between mile markers 315 and 339.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0